-The Company has also issued restricted stock units ("RSUs") to employees and non-employee directors pursuant to the 2015 Plan and the 2018 Plan.
+The Company has also issued RSUs to employees and non-employee directors pursuant to the 2015 Plan and the 2018 Plan.
 Employee RSUs are measured based on the grant-date fair value of the awards and generally vest, based on continuous employment, over three or four years.